shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ ls -l
 ```
 Type `make` again.
-What do you think will happen this time?<br>
+Think about what you expect to happen this time<br>
 ```
 $ make
 ```
-What happened?
+What happened after you executed `touch hello.cpp` and typed `make`?
 Why?
 (Answer on the google survey)

-4. Now edit the file hello.cpp (using any editor such as atom) and make some change (for example: change the text that is printed)<br>
+5. Now edit the file hello.cpp (using any editor such as vim, atom, or vscode) and make some change (for example: change the text that is printed to say, "Hola, mundo!"<br>

 Make sure you save the file<br>